powerpak/bigBedSearch/README.md

 # bigBedSearch

-The [bigBed file format][bb], a binary format for describing range features on sequences that is optimized for access over a network, was updated after its [initial publication][bioinf] to include extra B-Plus Tree indices in the very last section of the file.
-These indices allow an application to search for features by the text content of various columns in the (uncompressed) BED format.
-This can enable a genome browser to have a search feature that offers possible matches by name or other feature metadata to a user query.
-The [UCSC Genome Browser][ucsc] offers this feature within Track Hubs.
+The [bigBed file format][bb], a binary format for describing range features on sequences that is optimized for access over a network, was updated after its [initial publication][bioinf] to include extra B+ tree indices in the very last section of the file.
+These indices allow an application to search for features by the text content of various field in the (uncompressed) BED data.
+This can enable a genome browser to search for features by name, such as the [UCSC Genome Browser][ucsc] allows within Track Hubs.
+The `bigBedNamedItems` command line utility [available from UCSC][bbni] also allows searching these indices, but only for exact matches and on one column at a time.

-The `bigBedNamedItems` command line utility, available in the [UCSC utility binaries directory][bbni], allows searching of these B-Plus Tree indices, but only for exact matches on one column.
-This project provides the command line utility `bigBedSearch`, which is equivalent to `bigBedNamedItems` in that it selectively returns BED lines from a bigBed file that matches a keyword, but it will match on **prefixes** as well as exact matches, and can search all indexed columns at once.
+`bigBedSearch` is equivalent to `bigBedNamedItems` in that it selectively returns BED lines from a bigBed file that matches a keyword, but it will match on *prefixes* as well as exact matches, and can search all indexed columns at once (or a certain fields in a specified order).
 Like `bigBedNamedItems`, it can operate efficiently on remote files only accessible over HTTP(S).

-In order for these indices to be included in a bigBed file, it **must** be created with the `-extraIndex` option specified, [as described here][bbex].
-Otherwise, this utility will never return results.
+In order for these indices to be present in a bigBed file, it **must** have been created with the `-extraIndex` option for `bedToBigBed` enabled, [as described here][bbex].
+Otherwise, this utility will return an error.

 ## Installation